-Eligible collateral for a TALF loan will include U.S. dollardenominated, cash (that is, not synthetic) commercial mortgagebacked pass-through securities issued on or after January 1, 2009 (each a "newly issued CMBS") as to which all of the following conditions are satisfied as of its date of issuance (except as the context otherwise requires).
+Eligible collateral for a TALF loan will include U.S. dollar-denominated, cash (that is, not synthetic) commercial mortgage-backed pass-through securities (each a "CMBS") issued on or after January 1, 2009 as to which all of the following conditions are satisfied as of its date of issuance (except as the context otherwise requires).

-- Assets: The assets underlying the newly issued CMBS must satisfy the conditions described under "Qualifying Assets" below. - Pooling and Servicing Agreements: The pooling and servicing agreement and other agreements governing the issuance of the newly issued CMBS and the servicing of its assets must satisfy the conditions described under "Pooling and Servicing Agreements" below. - Current Ratings: As of the TALF loan closing date, the newly issued CMBS must have a credit rating in the highest long-term investment-grade rating category from at least two TALF CMBS-Eligible Rating Agencies and must not have a credit rating below the highest investment-grade rating category from any TALF CMBS-Eligible Rating Agency.
-Eligible collateral will not include a newly issued CMBS that obtains such credit ratings based on the benefit of a third-party guarantee or a CMBS that a TALF CMBS-Eligible Rating Agency has placed on review or watch for downgrade.
-See the "Frequently Asked Questions" for further information regarding TALF CMBS-Eligible Rating Agencies. - Payment Terms: The newly issued CMBS must entitle its holders to payments of principal and interest (that is, must not be an interest-only or principal-only security).
-The newly issued CMBS must bear interest at a pass-through rate that is fixed or based on the weighted average of the underlying fixed mortgage rates.
-The newly issued CMBS must not be junior to other securities with claims on the same pool of loans. - Issuer: The issuer of the newly issued CMBS must not be an agency or instrumentality of the United States or a government-sponsored enterprise.
+- Assets: The assets underlying the CMBS must satisfy the conditions described under "Qualifying Assets" below. - Pooling and Servicing Agreements: The pooling and servicing agreement and other agreements governing the issuance of the CMBS and the servicing of its assets must satisfy the conditions described under "Pooling and Servicing Agreements" below. - Current Ratings: As of the TALF loan closing date, the CMBS must have a credit rating in the highest long-term investment-grade rating category from at least two the required number of TALF CMBS-Eligible Rating Agencies and must not have a credit rating below the highest investment-grade rating category from any TALF CMBS-Eligible Rating Agency.
+Eligible collateral will not include a CMBS that obtains such credit ratings based on the benefit of a third-party guarantee or a CMBS that a TALF CMBS-Eligible Rating Agency has placed on review or watch for downgrade.
+See the "Frequently Asked Questions" for CMBS" for further information regarding TALF CMBS-Eligible Rating Agencies and the ratings conditions that must be satisfied for a CMBS to be eligible collateral.

+- Payment Terms: The CMBS must entitle its holders to payments of principal and interest (that is, must not be an interest-only or principal-only security).
+The CMBS must bear interest at a pass-through rate that is fixed or based on the weighted average of the underlying fixed mortgage rates.
+The CMBS must not be junior to other securities with claims on the same pool of loans. - Issuer: The issuer of the CMBS must not be an agency or instrumentality of the United States or a government-sponsored enterprise. - Settlement: Each CMBS must be cleared through the Depository Trust Company.